knutecht/pydosbox/README.md

 # pydosbox
 A frontend to the exellent DOSBox emulator.

-This file profives information for the pyDosBox frontend.
+This file provides information for the pyDosBox frontend.
 It is still in alpha stage, although usable.

-To use it you need python 2.3 and pygtk 2.0.
+To use it you need python 3 and pygtk 3.

 No installation is necessary.
 Just execute it and it will pop up!
 I haven't test it under windows, so probably it won't run, although